publiccodenet/about/activities/codebase-stewardship/lifecycle.md

 bpmn: lifecycle.bpmn
 ---

-# Lifecycle for codebase stewardship
+# Codebase stewardship lifecycle

+How we deliver codebase stewardship is based around the lifecycle of stewardship.

 ## Assesment